distillpub/post--deconv-checkerboard/index.md

 These artifacts tend to be most prominent when outputting unusual colors.
 Since neural network layers typically have a bias
 (a learned value added to the output) it's easy to output the average color.
-The further a color, like bright red, is away from the average color, the more deconvolution needs to contribute to push it there.
+The further a color -- like bright red -- is away from the average color, the more deconvolution needs to contribute.

 -----
 ## Overlap & Learning